jlowery457/nasa-exercise/README.md

 ### nasa-image-viewer-client

 This is a Vue.js single page application using Element UI for presentation and Axios for HTTP requests to the backend.

+#### Known Limitations and Areas for Improvement

+* Since the Web Application was a bonus item and I was getting crunched for time, there are currently no tests for the front end.
+This makes me extremely uncomfortable and I will be adding tests in the near future.
+I will use [Jest](https://jestjs.io/) as the testing framework.